 The use of medical animation has become unquestionable due to its power in visualizing healthcare’s abstract nature.
 Now, what concerns the medical instructional designers is to find the most suitable animation types to avoid counter-effect.
+The medical professional can use medical animation to enhance their communication with patients, investors without technical knowledge, and training of new employees

 If you are struggling with choosing a suitable type of animation for medical usage, it is important to get down to the essence and ask yourself “What would be the most beneficial one for my audience?”.
 In this article, we would provide you with an audience-centric approach so that you can ensure your medical animation is on the right track.